Stravinsky Scherzo fantastique

 Saleem Ashkar piano

-The Melbourne Symphony Orchestra then takes a dive into the ocean with Debussy’s shimmering La Mer.
-With its atmospheric soundscapes and impressionistic moods that ebb and flow throughout the work, this piece has been described as the ‘greatest portrayal of the sea in music’.
+Take a dive into the ocean with the MSO through Debussy’s shimmering La Mer.
+With its atmospheric soundscapes and impressionistic moods that ebb and flow throughout the work, the masterpiece is described as the ‘greatest portrayal of the sea in music’.

-Internationally-acclaimed pianist Saleem Ashkar takes on Brahms Piano Concerto No.1 bringing a vibrant mix of youthful energy and sophisticated maturity in this fiercely uncompromising work.
-Written across four years, it has become one of the world’s best-loved piano concertos.
+Internationally-acclaimed pianist Saleem Ashkar joins the MSO to take on Brahms’ Piano Concerto No.1, bringing a vibrant mix of youthful energy and sophisticated maturity in this fiercely uncompromising work.
+Written across five years, it has become one of the world’s best-loved piano concertos.

-Running time: 1 hour and 40 minutes, including a 20-minute interval
+Running time: 2 hours, including a 20-minute interval